yogami/AIVoiceTranslator/README.md

 This will:
 - Push your latest code to GitHub
 - Trigger automated tests in GitHub Actions
+- Deploy to your Replit app URL
+- Run Selenium browser tests against the deployed app
 - Display a link to view test results

+For detailed information about the Selenium testing setup, see the [SELENIUM-TESTING.md](SELENIUM-TESTING.md) document.

 ### Local Testing